Yesterday, the House voted to approve the $1.9 trillion American Rescue Plan, and the president is expected to sign the bill Friday.

 Unemployment Benefits Extension and Tax Waiver

 The current federal unemployment benefits boost of $300 per week is extended until September 6, 2021.
 Also included is a retroactive waiver on federal taxes for the first $10,200 of 2020 unemployment benefits for households with incomes below $150,000.
 If you received unemployment benefits in 2020 and have already filed your 2020 taxes, you may need to submit an amended return.
 The IRS is expecting to issue guidance on the matter after the president signs the bill.
+Update: The IRS will be issuing refunds automatically for any paid unemployment taxes waived by the new bill.
+If you filed for 2020 before the bill went into effect there is no need to submit an amended return.
+You can expect a refund to arrive in the coming months.

 Student Loan Forgiveness Made Non-Taxable